informalsystems/quartz/docs/how_it_works.md

 stored in the contract, generates an encryption key pair, and remote attests to the nonce and pubkey.
 The smart contract verifies the RA and that the nonce is the same and stores the pubkey.

-The TEE is now ready to process requests encrpyted to the pubkey.
+The TEE is now ready to process requests encrypted to the pubkey.

 ## Execution